cawoodm/powowshell/README.md

 Write-Output "hello, world"
 ```

+I like to call such components, which take no input "Source Components".
+Examples would be file or database readers.

 ###DOS Wrapper Component

-You don't have to run powershell, you can call OS commands.
+Although your components must be PowerShell scripts, you can call OS commands easily from PowerShell.
+This means you can easily wrap your favorite shell commands (like AWK or curl) or your favorite Perl, Python or WhatHaveYou Scripts.
 You can also pass parameters:
 ```powershell
 param(
     [String]$Path